akspa0/floppyai/docs/experiments/01-extreme-streams.md

 - Cooldown between writes (e.g., 10–20s).
 - Enforce bounds: `--density ≤ 2.5`, reasonable run-lengths, bounded experiment duration.
 - Dry-run first with `--simulate`.
+- Hardware on Linux DTC host (sudo): Do not orchestrate DTC from Windows.
+Generate streams on Windows, then on the Linux host run bash scripts to `dtc write` and `dtc read`.
+Transfer captures back to Windows for analysis.
+See `docs/usage.md` → Cross‑machine workflow.

 ## Experiment Matrix